ldmweb/SQA_final_assignment/DOC.md

 ```
 MyController.addResponseSurvey("My new survey", [1, 2, 5, 3, 1])
 -> The number of answers must be equal with the number of questions in this survey.
-This survey contain 4 questions
+This survey contain number_of_survey_questions questions
 ```

 ```
 MyController.addResponseSurvey("My new survey", [1, 7, 5, 3])
--> All your answer must be a number between 1 and 5
+-> All your answers must be a number between 1 and 5
 ```

 ```